 Between July 7-11 2015 the House of Ferment opened to the public at 6 Southwark Street, Borough Market, London SE1, with various talks and workshops alongside chances to try the various ferments.
 Lunch was served daily 12-2pm - more info on the schedule here.

 Guest speakers included Jane Levi, Bronwen Percival, Darren Ollerton and Roopa Gulati.

 In September 2015 Karen then travelled to NW Japan to learn about rural Japanese ferments in the village Toge, such as koji (for miso).
 This trip was supported by the Echigo-Tsumari Triennale and facilitated by Junko Maruyama and Risa Ikeda.

 On Sat.
 Nov 28 from 10am - 2pm Karen cooked Japanese brunch with the HoF at Coniston Institute, Cumbria followed by a free Home Produce & Fermentation workshop 2-3pm.
 No booking needed - just come along.

 On 23 & 24 January 2016 the HoF visited Hauser & Wirth Somerset where we hosted talks by local bakers and brewers, as well as delivering our own workshops on ferments of all persuasions.

 On the weekend of 24 & 25 September 2016 the HoF went to the Harris Museum in Preston for two days of free, drop-in events.

-From 20 January - 8 May 2018 the HoF will be at Hauser & Wirth Somerset in 'The Land We Live In, The Land We Left Behind'.
+From 20 January - 8 May 2018 the HoF was at Hauser & Wirth Somerset in 'The Land We Live In, The Land We Left Behind'.